ItsMeBrille/ItsMeBrille/README.md

 These are some of my many tinkering projects.
 The repos mostly include all the files and docs necessary for you to replicate:

 - [NeoMatrix](https://github.com/ItsMeBrille/NeoMatrix) - A good-looking laser-cut Arduino matrix light.
+- [ATmega32 Projects](https://github.com/ItsMeBrille/atmega32-projects) - Snippets, examples and cheatsheets for programming ATmega32
-- [RPi-ATEM project](https://github.com/ItsMeBrille/RPi-ATEM) - A Raspberry Pi project for controlling cameras and automating live streaming for live events.
+- [RPi-ATEM Project](https://github.com/ItsMeBrille/RPi-ATEM) - A Raspberry Pi project for controlling cameras and automating live streaming for live events.

 ## GitHub Stats:
 ![Brille's GitHub stats](https://github-readme-stats.vercel.app/api?username=ItsMeBrille&show_icons=true&theme=radical)